Ezzah-Q/os-project1/devlog.md

 5. close file

 - for this session I plan on creating psuedo code for logger program.
 I am not going to go into detail, just an overall layout.
 If I have time, I will move on to requirements and psuedocode for eeither ncryption program or driver program

+10-2-2025, 1:54 pm

+- for today's session I wrote a rough psuedo code for the logger program.
+I probably need to add error handling.
+- I did not get the change to look at encryption or driver programs, will look into that in the next session
+- forgot to mention in first devlog entry, but I am writing program in java